bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

 Transactions
 -------------------

-.. http:get:: /transactions/{txid}
+.. http:get:: /transactions/{id}

-   Get the transaction with the ID ``txid``.
+   Get the transaction with the ID ``id``.

    This endpoint returns only a transaction from a ``VALID`` or ``UNDECIDED`` block on ``bigchain``, if exists.

-   :param txid: transaction ID
+   :param id: transaction ID
-   :type txid: hex string
+   :type id: hex string

    **Example request**: